 Introduces students to the fundamentals of digital circuits which includes inverters and all basic digital functions.
+Students advance to a study of the operation and

+ET 253 Digital Circuits II

+Provides an in-depth study in digital circuitry.
+Topics include: code converters, multiplexers, ROM's, RAM's, PLA's, read/write circuits, analog-to-digital, and digital-to-analog conversion.
+Programmable logic in the form of PLDs, PLCs, EPLDs and microprocessors will be covered.

+ET 254 Digital Circuits Lab II

-Students advance to a study of the operation and application of the R-S, D-type, and J-K flip-flop, counters, shift registers, adders, clock circuits, code converters, multiplexers, ROMs, RAMs, PLAs, read/write circuits, analog-to-digital, and digital-to-analog conversion.
-Corequisite: ET 242
+Provides an in-depth, hands-on study of digital circuitry.
+Topics include: code converters, multiplexers, ROMs, RAMs, PLAs, read/write circuits, analog-to-digital and digital-to-analog conversion.
+Programmable logic in the form of PLDs, PLCs, EPLDs, and microprocessors will be covered.